emqx/eip/active/0038-secret-registry.md

 Endpoints:

 * `POST /api/v5/secrets`
-  body: `{ "name": "...", "value": "...", "description": "..." }`
+  body: `{ "name": "...", "value": "...", "description": "...",
+  "share_ns": true }`
   Creates a new secret in the caller's scope.
-Errors on name collision within that scope.
+Errors on name collision within that scope. `share_ns` is accepted only for global secrets (defaults to `true`); it is rejected for a namespaced create.
 * `GET /api/v5/secrets`
-  Returns a paginated list of `{ name, description, scope, created_at, updated_at }`, where `scope` is `global` or the owning namespace. **The value is never returned.** The list contains only the caller's own scope; other scopes' secrets are omitted (see "API surface" under Namespace scoping).
+  Returns a paginated list of `{ name, description, scope, share_ns, created_at, updated_at }`, where `scope` is `global` or the owning namespace. **The value is never returned.** A namespaced caller's list is their own namespace's rows plus the shareable global rows (flagged inherited / read-only); non-shareable globals and other namespaces' rows are omitted (see "API surface" under Namespace scoping).
 * `GET /api/v5/secrets/{name}`
-  Returns `{ name, description, scope, created_at, updated_at }`.
+  Returns `{ name, description, scope, share_ns, created_at,
-  **The value is never returned.** A request for a name outside the caller's scope returns `404`, indistinguishable from a nonexistent name.
+  updated_at }`. **The value is never returned.** A request for a name the caller cannot reference returns `404`, indistinguishable from a nonexistent name.
 * `PUT /api/v5/secrets/{name}`
-  body: `{ "value": "...", "description": "..." }`
+  body: `{ "value": "...", "description": "...", "share_ns": true }`
-  Overwrites the existing secret.
+  Overwrites the existing secret; `share_ns` may be toggled here for a global secret.
 This is the rotation path.
+Only the owning scope may call it — a namespaced admin cannot `PUT` a shareable global.
 * `DELETE /api/v5/secrets/{name}`
   Removes the secret.
 The renderer's strict-fail behavior applies to any subsequent template render that references the deleted name.